scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 The most important take-away from this guide is that *you should not take slow Scala compile times for granted*.
-It's worth investigating why slow compiles happens as we can often reduce them on our side!
+It's worth investigating why slow compiles happens as as it is often possible to fix our projects to compile faster!

 ### Pointers to read the article